 School Psychologists

 School psychologists have specialized training that enables them to understand and work with students to address their academic progress, behavior, social-emotional development, and relationships.
 “School psychologists specialize in analyzing complex student and school problems and selecting and implementing appropriate evidence-based interventions to improve outcomes at home and school.”
+School psychologists can support school efforts by conducting needs assessments, establishing progress monitoring systems, evaluating and interpreting data, and helping use data to inform future directions.
 The school psychologist is an important member of the school team that addresses student progress.
-They may consult with teachers and parents to coordinate services and supports for students’ academic, social, and behavioral needs. -They are critical members of the student support teams and the crisis intervention teams.
+They may consult with teachers and parents to coordinate services and supports for students’ academic, social, and behavioral needs.
+“Since school psychologists are trained in counseling, positive behavior supports, and other school-based intervention techniques,” they are well-positioned to develop and provide classroom and targeted interventions.
+They are critical members of the student support teams and the crisis intervention teams.
 Their training in conducting risk and threat assessments and in evaluation, data collection, and interpretation can facilitate identifying and implementing the supports that students may need to ensure their success.

 School Nurses